modflowpy/flopy/DEVELOPER.md

 ## Examples

-A number of scripts and notebooks demonstrating various `flopy` functions and features are located in `examples/`.
+A number of scripts and notebooks demonstrating various `flopy` functions and features are located in `examples/` and `.docs/`.
 These are probably the easiest way to get acquainted with `flopy`.

 ### Scripts